Ra20r/dodgy-calculator/README.md

 # Dodgy Calculator

-In the project directory, run:
+To run the app (you do not want to), navigate to the project directory and run:
 ### `npm install`

 Installs dependencies.